What’s your reason for getting an ear piercing?

 Becoming a piercer doesn’t take as long as college, but piercers still get certificates proving competency.
 The APP, or Association of Professional Piercers, offers memberships for this purpose.

-Visiting an APP-accredited shop with certified piercers assures you they’ve studied under supervision, know CPR, first aid, sanitary practices, and more.
-You’re guaranteed the right instructions for looking after your piercing and the least chance of getting an infection.
+Visiting an APP-accredited shop with certified piercers assures you they’ve studied under the supervision and know CPR, first aid, sanitary practices, and more.
+Search for piercing shops near me and visit them personally for consultation.
+You’re guaranteed the proper instructions for looking after your piercing and the slightest chance of getting an infection.